uio-carpentry/organisational/meetings/README.md

 Minutes should not contain unnecessary personal information.
 Make sure you have the consent of those named in the document.

+Minutes can be linked from the HackMD notes.

 ## To-Do

 * Create subfolders for the different groups, like General Meetings, Library Carpentry group meetings, StudyGroup meetings, Board meetings.